zigpy/quirk-generator/README.md

 pip install git+https://github.com/zigpy/quirk-generator.git
 ```

-Note: It's planned to add this to PyPi in the future for easier installation.
+Note: It's planned to add this to PyPi in the future for easier installation and updating.

 ### Updating